eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 When importing road networks, [NETCONVERT](../../NETCONVERT.md) searches for the street type, encoded in OSM as a key/value-pair where the key is either "*highway*", "*railway*" or "*waterway*".
-Only if such a key occures in the edge definition, the edge is imported (see also below).
+Only if such a key occurs in the edge definition, the edge is imported (see also below).
 The edge's type name is built from the found key/value pair by building a name as: *<KEY\>*.*<VALUE\>*.
 Using this type name, the edge's attributes are determined using a predefined map of type names to type